 DCLI is compatible with the built-in command-line applications of each operating system.
 On Windows, you can use the command prompt.
-On Linux and Mac OS, you can use the Terminal application.
+On Linux and Mac OS, you can use Bash.
 You can also run DCLI commands by using custom command-line applications on each platform.